Tube bending: Bending springs

 These are strong but flexible springs inserted into a pipe to support the pipe walls during manual bending.
 They have diameters only slightly less than the internal diameter of the pipe to be bent.
 They are only suitable for bending 15 and 22 mm soft copper pipe (typically used in household plumbing) or PVC pipe.
+[NB these sizes and comments apply in the UK - elsewhere different sizes apply.]

 The spring is pushed into the pipe until its center is roughly where the bend is to be.
 A length of flexible wire can be attached to the end of the spring to facilitate its removal.
 The pipe is generally held against the flexed knee, and the ends of the pipe are pulled up to create the bend.
 To make it easier to retrieve the spring from the pipe, it is a good idea to bend the pipe slightly more than required, and then slacken it off a little.
 Springs are less cumbersome than rotary benders, but are not suitable for bending short lengths of piping when it is difficult to get the required leverage on the pipe ends.

 Bending springs for smaller diameter pipes (10 mm copper pipe) slide over the pipe instead of inside.